szager-chromium/rr/Usage.md

 EndSection
 </pre>

 then reboot.
-Alternatively, if you're running rr "one-off" on a production machine (not recommended), you can temporarily configure your kernel for rr by running

-    $rr/src/script/setup.sh

 Running rr in "record" mode creates a path in the current directory which contains the trace file(s).
+To invoke the recorder, run

+    rr --record /path/to/binary

+The trace is saved to the path `trace_$n`.

+To replay an application trace saved to the directory trace_$n, run

+    rr --replay trace_$n

 It's recommended to run rr from within a scratch directory outside the $rr clone.
 For example

     cd $rr/..
     mkdir scratch-rr
     cd scratch-rr

-Then to invoke the recorder, run
-    rr --record /path/to/binary

-The trace is saved to the path `trace_$n`.

-To replay an application trace saved to the directory trace_$n, run
-    rr --replay trace_$n

 Other command line options:
 * `--filter_lib=<path>` : Only for kernels >= 3.5; this installs a wrapper for several system calls (look at share/wrap_syscalls.c) to speed up their handling and save on the ptrace() context switch.
 The